swisspush/swisspush.github.io/_posts/2020-01-29-painless-yaml-templating.md

 > YAML's strength is in the tags

-With YAML tags in and mind inspiration from YTT and Jsonnet, came the design of [Yglu](https://yglu.io).
+With YAML tags in and mind inspiration from YTT and Jsonnet, came the design of [Yglu ᕄ !?](https://yglu.io).

 <table>
 <tr><th>Input</th><th>Output</th></tr>